Siteimprove/alfa/.changeset/gentle-maps-march.md

 Alfa is guaranteed to never interact with the `extraData` in any way; except that it will be typed as `any`, so any type guard or assertions must be re-applied afterward.

 Alfa may, in the future, decide that `Node` with the same `externalId` can be identified in some way, e.g., because they represent two version of the same object that were turned into two different Alfa object.
-This can for example happen when two copies of the same page in different states (e.g., different tab opened) are audited; this create two Alfa `Document`, but the external caller may have the extra knowledge that some of the nodes should be identified.
+This can for example happen when two copies of the same page in different states (e.g., different tab opened) are audited; this creates two Alfa `Document`, but the external caller may have the extra knowledge that some of the nodes should be identified.

 It is up to the callers to ensure that the `externalId` are unique, since they are meant to carry knowledge that Alfa cannot infer.